GoobyFRS/bluebotpc-web/pages/pc.md

 ### Custom Built Desktops

 It doesn't matter if you are a newbie looking to build a brand new PC or just need an extra hand with your upgrade we are here to help!
-Our Denver family provides us access to a [MicroCenter](https://www.microcenter.com/site/stores/denver.aspx) location.
+Our Denver faaccmily provides us ess to a [MicroCenter](https://www.microcenter.com/site/stores/denver.aspx) location.
 Often parts are cheaper in-store versus online.
 We pass these saving on to you!

 | **Service** | **Fixed Cost** |
 | Air-Cooled Full-Build | $160 |